Sex education: You have to start some time, why not now?

 “Shock as 35 secondary school students nabbed with drinks, drugs and snuff” the headlines screamed on Friday August 7, 2015.

-A further read gave us the finer details of what the students were doing on their bus ride from Karatina to Nairobi and there was collective shock when it emerged that they were having some type of sexual orgy in the bus.
+A further read gave us the finer details of what the students were doing on their bus ride from Karatina to Nairobi and there was collective shock when it emerged that they were having a sexual orgy in the bus.

 As a result of this incident, questions have been raised about how today’s children are being parented and whether or not they are being taught right and wrong from home.